Introduction

 Infectious diseases such as malaria, hookworm, and schistosomiasis also contribute significantly to anemia in developing countries.
 These diseases can cause direct destruction of red blood cells or lead to chronic blood loss, further depleting the body’s iron stores.

-Inadequate healthcare services and lack of access to anemia prevention and treatment programs further perpetuate the high prevalence of anemia in these regions.
-Early diagnosis and treatment of anemia are crucial for preventing complications and improving quality of life, but these services are often limited in developing countries.
+Inadequate healthcare services and lack of access to anemia treatment and prevention programs further perpetuate the high prevalence of anemia in these regions.
+Early diagnosis and anemia treatment are crucial for preventing complications and improving quality of life, but these services are often limited in developing countries.

 Significance of anemia as a global health concern